jamie120/ms4-wild-mile/README.md

  - ![#627072](https://via.placeholder.com/15/627072/000000?text=+) - `#627072` - Page buttons, card background

 * Other various shades of grey are used with white to highlight, surround and drop shadows on elements throughout the site.
-* The main colour was chosen to represent the road and take some relvance to the company name.
+* The main colour was chosen to represent the road and take some relevance to the company name.

-## Font Choice

 The following fonts were applied to the site.

 - pwscratchedfont - Used for conversion listing titles and home page brand title.
-    - The hand drawn style of the font works well to bring the concept of creativity forward.
+    - The hand-drawn style of the font works well to bring the concept of creativity forward.
     - https://www.dafont.com/pwscratchedfont.font
     - A webfontkit was generated using this font - to maximize compatibility between browsers -  - https://www.fontsquirrel.com/tools/webfont-generator